 Jay ‘Switchblade’ White defeated Hangman Page to retain the IWGP US Title

-Which was frustrating, because it was the best match I’ve ever seen Hangman have.
+Which was frustrating, because it was Hangman’s best match yet.
 They had a slugfest full of stiff strikes and tough looking suplexes.
 It was clunky and sloppy at times, but it felt like a fight, and I enjoyed that.

 I just don’t know if a fight is what Jay White needed.
 I am into the Switchblade character.
 I love the way he stirs the shit, and while I was initially very harsh on the Tanahashi performance, I have softened my view on that and thought he and Omega had an outstanding bout.